Volley Week logo

-Bulgarian national middle blocker Boris Nachev will leave Italian Padova, learnedvolleyweek.bg.
-The volleyball player had the option to extend his contract for another year, but he preferred to seek new career development.
+Bulgarian international Boris Nachev will leave Italian club Padua, learnedvolleyweek.bg.
+The middle blocker had the option to extend his contract for another year, but preferred to seek new career development.

 Nachev missed the first week of the Nations League last year due to an injury sustained during the summer.
-Subsequently, he participated in some of the national team's matches, including the World Championship in Manila, where Bulgaria reached the silver medals.
+Subsequently, he participated in some of the national team's matches, including the World Championship in Manila, where Bulgaria won silver medals.

 After his transfer to Italy, however, the middle blocker was again plagued by problems – this time a shoulder injury.
 The injury kept him out of play for an extended period and delayed his adaptation to the SuperLega.

-Nachev appeared for a longer period in play in the last two rounds of the regular season.
-In the penultimate round, he remained on the court for the entire match during Padova's prestigious away victory against Cuneo with a score of 3:2 (21:25, 25:17, 22:25, 25:21, 16:14).
+Nachev appeared for a longer period in the last two rounds of the regular season.
+In the penultimate round, he remained on the court for the entire match during Padua's prestigious away victory against Cuneo with a score of 3:2 (21:25, 25:17, 22:25, 25:21, 16:14).

 The Bulgarian's full match in this encounter was a clear signal that his physical problems were now under control.